tl-its-umich-edu/StudentDashboard/README.md

 */usr/local/ctools/app/ctools/tl/home* or, if a file isn't there, from the *server/local* directory in the expanded war file directory.

+The value of the directory name used for configuration files  can be overridden by an environment variable.
+The variable LATTE_OPTS will be checked and it is not nil then the contents will be parsed as command line options.
+Everything except for *--config_dir* will be ignored.

 The file
 *security.yml* contains the ESB connection information.
 There are no appropriate defaults and it must be configured for each installation.
 Copy the file *security.yaml.TEMPLATE* and